 Two plant Species of Conservation Concern (SoCC) were recorded during the survey, and a few others may occur in these relatively degraded and senescent areas.
-None of them were actually recorded within the Layout 1 study area.
+None of them were actually recorded within the proposed footprint area.

-A couple of very old plants of Aspalathus ternata (Near Threatened) were found adjacent to and just north of the existing weighbridge, but their presence here is of low regional significance, as the population is very small, and this species is widespread and still relatively common (Vredendal to Cape Town).
+A couple of very old (senescent) plants of Aspalathus ternata (Near Threatened) were found adjacent to and just north of the existing weighbridge, but their presence here is of low regional significance, as the population is very small, and this species is widespread and still relatively common (Vredendal to Cape Town).

 Restio impolitus (Plate 3) is a rare and severely threatened graminoid found on the coastal sand plain, from Redelinghuys to Cape Town, and is Redlisted as Vulnerable.
-A single plant was found, just outside the southern part of the study area (see Figure 4), but I have also observed it about 700m to the northwest, so there seems to be a small local subpopulation here.
+A single plant was found, just outside the footprint in the southern part of the study area (see Figure 4), but I have also observed it about 700m to the northwest, so there seems to be a small local subpopulation here.

 A single plant of Otholobium uncinatum (Near Threatened) has been recorded very close to the Restio impolitus (see inaturalist.org), but was not seen during the current site survey.
-The plotted location of the plant on iNaturalist can thus not be verified, but it is clearly more common east of the N7, on the Morningstar airfield property, where there are loamy soils, typically more to its liking, and I thus believe that the locality here may be an error.
+The plotted location of the plant on iNaturalist can thus not be verified, but it is clearly more common east of the N7, just north of the Morningstar airfield property (in the formally Protected Area as per Figure 3), where there are loamy soils, typically more to its liking, and I thus believe that the locality here may be an error.
+Heterorachis aculeata (Vulnerable) also occurs just north and east of the airfield, but is not present in the study area.

-Figure 4: Botanical sensitivity map of the study area.
-All unshaded areas within the Layout 1 study area are of Medium sensitivity.
-An additional High sensitivity area within 50m of the northern part of the study area has been included for planning purposes.
+Figure 4: Botanical sensitivity map in the vicinity of the proposed development area.
+All areas within the Layout 1 study area (including the yellow shaded areas) that are not shaded red are of Low or Medium sensitivity.
+The additional High sensitivity areas outside the actual study area have been included for context.